sbt/sbt-ci-release/readme.md

 Add the following secrets:

 - `PGP_PASSPHRASE`: The randomly generated password you used to create a fresh gpg key.
-If the password contains bash special characters, make sure to escape it by wrapping it in single quotes `'my?pa$$word'`, see [Travis Environment Variables](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).
+  **For Travis Only:** If the password contains bash special characters, make sure to escape it by wrapping it in single quotes `'my?pa$$word'`, see [Travis Environment Variables](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).
 - `PGP_SECRET`: The base64 encoded secret of your private key that you can